Baggböle Manor

 Baggböle Manor (Baggböle herrgård) is a manor house, located on the Ume River in Baggböle, about 10 km northwest of the city of Umeå in northern Sweden.
 It was completed in 1846 as the residence for the manager of Baggböle Sawmill.

 History

 The large house was completed in 1846 as the residence for the manager of Baggböle Sawmill.

-The architectural plans for the building were created by the minister of Umeå parish, Johan Anders Linder, who along with being a writer and minister was often hired as architect and builder in and around Umeå.
-He designed in the Empire style.
-Linder records that he was awarded 50 Swedish crowns for his design work at the opening ceremony of the building in 1847, by James Robertson Dickson, representing the Gothenburg firm of James Dickson & Co that had acquired the sawmill in 1840.
-Dickson would spend time in court twice accused of what has since been called "baggböleri" in Sweden, i.e. illegal felling of timber in forests belonging to the Crown.
+The architectural plans for the building were created by Johan Anders Linder, the minister of Umeå parish, who along with being a writer and minister, was often hired as an architect and builder in and around Umeå.
+He designed the house in the Empire style.
+Linder recorded that he was awarded 50 Swedish crowns for his design work at the opening ceremony of the building in 1847, by James Robertson Dickson, who represented the Gothenburg firm of James Dickson & Co that had acquired the sawmill in 1840.
+Dickson would stand trial twice, accused of what has since been called "baggböleri" in Sweden, i.e. the illegal felling of timber in forests belonging to the Crown.